 - 11. Retirement Plan The Company has a participatory deferred compensation plan under which it matches employee contributions up to 2% of an eligible employee's yearly compensation.
 Employees are eligible to participate in the plan after one year of service.
-The Company contributed approximately \$14,200 and \$15,600 to the Plan during fiscal 2011 and fiscal 2010, respectively.
+The Company contributed approximately \$13,800 and \$14,200 to the Plan during fiscal 2012 and fiscal 2011, respectively.
 The plan is qualified under Section 401(k) of the Internal Revenue Code. - 12.
-Stock Options The Company's 2000 Stock Option Plan was the Company's only stock-based compensation plans in effect during fiscal 2011 or fiscal 2010.
-No options were granted under the plan in fiscal 2011 or fiscal 2010 and no options were outstanding under the plan at June 30, 2011 and 2010.
-The 2000 Stock Option Plan expired on May 15, 2010 with no outstanding options. - 13.
-Segment Information The Company's reportable segments are strategic businesses that offer different products and services.
+SegmentThe Company's reportable segments are strategic businesses that offer different products and services.
 They are managed separately because each business requires different technology and marketing strategies.

 Steiner-Atlantic Corp., a wholly-owned subsidiary of the Company, and DRYCLEAN USA Development Corp., a wholly-owned indirect subsidiary of the Company, comprise the commercial and industrial laundry and dry cleaning equipment and boiler segment.
-Steiner-Atlantic Corp. sells commercial and industrial laundry and dry cleaning equipment and steam boilers to customers in the United States, the Caribbean and Latin American markets.
+Steiner-Atlantic Corp. sells commercial and industrial laundry and dry cleaning equipment and boilers to customers in the United States, the Caribbean and Latin American markets.
 DRYCLEAN USA Development Corp. enters into leases for resale to third parties for future dry cleaning stores.
+In recent years this area of business has not produced any revenues, but is kept as a subsidiary for future expansion.